Nice to meet you.

 Reviews are becoming more ingrained in the overall customer buying journey in B2B software.

-Research shows buyers view user-generated content and review sites as more influential in their decision-making, and our path to 2 million reviews illustrates how this trend will continue in the coming years.
+Research shows buyers view user-generated content and review sites as more influential in their decision-making, and our path to over 2 million reviews illustrates how this trend will continue in the coming years.

 But reviews aren’t just essential for sourcing new buyers – they’re also incredibly important for customer retention and product development.